-( ) The minimum age for marriage – if the age of marriage is different for men and women, please provide information
+( 18 ) The minimum age for marriage – if the age of marriage is different for men and women, please provide information

-( ) The right to enter into marriage
+( Not Always ) The right to enter into marriage

 ( ) The freedom to choose a spouse and to express consent

+Not Always

 With permission or authorization from parents/guardians/courts, at what minimum age can men and women marry in your State?
 What enforcement measures are provided by law in this regard?
+18yrs